Mulching: Why? How?

 Mineral mulches, a special case

-They are particularly recommended in specific situations:
+They are recommended in a few specific cases:

 Mineral mulches

-Pumice stone, gravel, slate mulch and clay pebbles
+Pumice, gravel, slate mulch, and clay balls

-→ Discover our full range of mineral mulches
+→ Discover all our mineral mulches

 What is the best mulch?